JRTheStudent/Getting-and-Cleaning-Data/README.md

 ###### Lines 78-95
 Per the course definition[7], the components of tidy data are as follows:

-1. Each Variable in one column
+1. Each variable in one column.
-2. Each different observation of that variable should be in a different row
+2. Each different observation of that variable should be in a different row.
-3. There should be one table for each "kind" of variable
+3. There should be one table for each "kind" of variable.
 4. If you have multiple tables, they should include a column in the table that allows them to be linked.

 The output produced by step 5 is a data frame consisting of 180 observations of 88 variables.
 The tidiness of the output matching the criteria established above can be demonstrated as follows: